10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 About the Poet:

-王之渙 (Wang Zhihuan) was a Tang Dynasty poet best known for penning this poem, which has been included in the famous poetry anthology 唐诗三百首 (táng shī sān bǎi shǒu) or “Three Hundred Tang Poems,” along with another one of his works.
+王之渙 (Wang Zhihuan) was a Tang Dynasty poet best known for penning this poem, which was included in the famous poetry anthology 唐诗三百首 (táng shī sān bǎi shǒu) or “Three Hundred Tang Poems.”
 Stork Tower is three levels tall, located between mountains and the Yellow River in Shanxi province.

 Key Terms: